lnxjedi/gopherbot/DevNotes.md

 Plugins can now also reference parameters which are set as environment variables.
 An example might be credentials that an administrator sets with the 'set environment ...' built-in.

 #### NameSpaces
+Changes to NameSpaces:
+- Get rid of PrivateNameSpace - no more inheritance
+- Add NameSpace to tasks so they can share with jobs, plugins
+- Exclusive is for jobs only (1 per pipeline), so c.jobName must be set to use it

 Long-term memories have always been scoped by plugin name, so when "rubydemo" stores a long-term memory called e.g. `preferences`, internally the key has been set to `rubydemo:preferences`.
 Now, both plugins and jobs will be able to explicitly set a `NameSpace`, which determines what other jobs/plugins share the long-term memories.
 Also, environment variables will be scoped by namespace, and organized under a `bot` top-level namespace, e.g. `bot:environment:rubydemo:secretkey`.

 The `bot` top-level namespace will be an illegal name for a job or plugin.